Learn how to start or grow a handyman business

 There is one more important thing to know.
 If you want to elect S corp status, then now is the time to do it (before the end of the year).
 That’s because there is a deadline at the end of the year.
 If you miss it, you’ll have to wait another whole year and continue overpaying in taxes.

 Also, you can’t elect S corp status for the current year.
 It starts the year AFTER you submit your paperwork and get approved.
-So you unfortunately won’t be able to save on this years taxes, but if you set it up now you will be able to save on next year’s taxes and in future years.
+You won’t be able to save on this year’s taxes, but if you set it up now, you can save on next year’s taxes and in future years.

-And finally, if you are just starting your business and feel overwhelmed, this is something that you can put on the back-burner.
+And finally, if you are just starting your business and feel overwhelmed, this is something that you can put on the back burner.
 Don’t allow this minutia to stop your progress.
-You have bigger fish to fry like simply getting started.
-Just start out forming an LLC and you can tackle this problem when you have the time.
+You have bigger fish to fry, like simply getting started.
+Start by forming an LLC and tackle this problem after you start making real money.

 Want More Simple Changes That Lead to Big Results?